 $ alto deploy sampleDeployment:v0.1 --env Playground

-Altostra Playground environment stores your deployment and image files for you for a month.
+Altostra Playground environment stores your instance and image files for you for a month.
 When you connect your account, your files will be stored permanently on your account.

-You can list all the currently stored versions of your project's deployments with
+You can list all the currently stored versions of your project's instances with

 You can open your project in the Altostra Web Console to see its details and to download the files generated by the deployment, or simply run